sarahlc888/cellular-automata-on-rpi-gpu/proposal.md

     - Relatively straightforward task
     - Build a cellular automata module on top of the graphics library to support 1-3 different types of cellular automata (starting with the game of life).
 The library should be able to read start states from a specified file format and run the automata for a specified amount of steps/time (or indefinitely).
 It should display on a double-buffered display.
     - Optional: the library should write states to files as well.
+    - Optional: the library can be made more sophisticated as time allows.
 - **File system** - Avi
     - The file system is needed to store and then select from pre-settings
     - We plan to follow the provided guide on the CS 107E website to make a lightweight file system